kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_4.md

 ### Hiding Ticks or Labels

 Perhaps the most common tick/label formatting operation is the act of hiding ticks or labels.
-We can do this using plt.NullLocator() and plt.NullFormatter(), as shown here (Figure 4-74):
+We can do this using plt.NullLocator() and plt.NullFormatter(), as shown here:

 ```python
 In[5]: ax = plt.axes()